jimbaker/talks/cloud-computing-guest-lecture.md

 # Amazon Web Services - AWS

-* EC2 - "elastic computing cloud"
+* EC2 - "elastic computing cloud" - buy computing by the minute
-* S3 - something X 3 FIXME - *object* storage (does S3 support incremental patches, or only replacement?)
+* S3 - "simple storage service" for *object* storage (does S3 support incremental patches, or only replacement?)
 * Many other services - block storage (EBS), notification, stream processing (Kinesis), ...
 * Or set up your own EC2 - Eucalyptus (now part of HP)